MIDDLE SCHOOL | CARNEGIE HALL

 The Middle School Honors Performance Series at Carnegie Hall was established to showcase some of the most talented student performers in middle school today.
 Through an individual nomination and selection process, accomplished students are brought together in New York City with peers to comprise the Honors Junior Choir and the Honors Junior Instrumental Ensembles.

-The Conductors for the 2018 Middle School Honors Performance Series are:
+The Conductors for the 2018 Middle School Honors Performance Series were:

 Sally Albrecht – Conductor, Honors Junior Choir